Flowpack/Flowpack.ElasticSearch.ContentRepositoryAdaptor/README.md

 	./flow nodeindexmapping:indices

-Shows the mapping between the projects dimensions presets and the resultig index name.
+Shows the mapping between the projects dimensions presets and the resulting index name.

 	./flow nodeindexmapping:mapping

 Shows the mapping created for the NodeTypes.

+	./flow nodetype: showIndexableConfiguration

+Shows a list of NodeTypes and if they are configured to be indexable

 	./flow search:viewnode <nodeIdentifier>

 Shows all contents that are indexed fo a given node.

 	./flow search:fulltext

 Performs a fulltext search and displays the results.